threatjammer/markdown-docs/introduction-threat-jammer-user-api.md

 We don't use additional labels in production environments.

 The current MAJOR version is `1`.
 You can read the current versions at the top of the page closer to the page's title and in the URI of all the endpoints available.

+> Note: The User API is in General Availability (GA), but the overall service is still in Beta.
+So only the `Free` subcription type is available.
+Other subscription types will be available when the API changes to GA version.

 ![Threat Jammer API version](/docsimg/user-api-version.png)